 R.01 NZ Parole Board hearing

-The following procedures relate only to prison staff responsibilities relating to a parole hearing.
-The pre-parole hearing procedures are set out in the Case Management Practice Centre.
+The following procedures relate primarily to custodial staff responsibilities relating to a parole hearing.

 - These procedures apply to prisoners who have a scheduled parole hearing.
 Parole is available only for prisoners:

 - who are subject to a long-term sentence of imprisonment (more than 24 months)

 - who are subject to an indeterminate sentence i.e. life, or preventive detention.

 R.01.01 Prisoner attendance / support at a parole hearing

 - The prisoner must attend a New Zealand Parole Board (NZPB) hearing, unless the prisoner has completed the R.01.Form.02 Waiver of right to appear before the NZPB (IOMS) when:

 - a prisoner does not make a submission to the NZPB regarding the type of hearing they wish to have, and

 - the prisoner decides they don't wish to attend the hearing.